Somelauw/Slavonic-multilingual-phonetic-keyboard/README.md

 Phonetic keyboard for Russian and other languages
 Is a linux port from the windows keyboard layout found here: http://www.tyflonet.com/siciliano/kbdrutrl.zip

+Instructions:
-Add layout.xml add the ru node in /usr/share/X11/xkb/rules/base.xml Add layout.xml add the ru node in /usr/share/X11/xkb/rules/fdev.xml Add layout.part to /usr/share/X11/xkb/symbols/ru
+1. Add layout.xml add the ru node in /usr/share/X11/xkb/rules/base.xml
+2. Add layout.xml add the ru node in /usr/share/X11/xkb/rules/fdev.xml
+3. Add layout.part to /usr/share/X11/xkb/symbols/ru

 To temporarily try it